 When I started "home recording" with a cheap keyboard, an electric guitar and a simple tape recorder, I didn't think that it would develop into something "bigger".
 Fortunately no material remained from these very first recording attempts... ;-)

 But first things first.
 When I was about 12 years old (by the end of the 70s), I got an acoustic guitar, a cheap classical guitar.
-So I decided to learn this instrument, and started to teach myself using three textbooks.
-It took three years (yes, I wasn't very diligent...) to finish them, and now I knew some chords and was able to play a few folksongs.
+So I decided to learn this instrument and started to teach myself using three textbooks.
+It took some time to finish them (yes, I wasn't very diligent...), and now I knew some chords and was able to play a few folksongs.

 But it was always more fun to play without notes.
 (That's why it took so long to finish the textbooks...)
 My heroes were guitar players like Tom Scholz (Boston), Brian May (Queen) and Mike Oldfield.
-When I was 14 I asked my mother to buy me an electric guitar, instead of a moped.
-I got it.
-(Later I also got the moped.)
+Around 1980 I asked my mother to buy me an electric guitar, instead of a moped.
+I got a black-bodied Telecaster clone from Morris, together with a cheap transistor amp.
+Later I also got the moped.

-My mother owned an electric organ, and I liked to play it from time to time, but I never learned this instrument.
+From around 1978 to 1982 my mother owned an electric organ which I liked to play from time to time, although I never learned this instrument.
 In 1985 I finally bought that mini-keyboard with integrated accompaniment (cool!).
 Now I was able to simulate a "whole band" - which I did, as already mentioned above.
 My very first "music productions" have been created that way.

 Oddly enough, I didn't play in a band when I was a teenager, although I would have liked to do so.
 Being an outsider I just didn't have the contacts, and probably I didn't have the courage, too.